cmscinterviews/cmscinterviews.github.io/_posts/2017-01-30-welcome-to-the-course.md

 The course will also provide 1-1 mock interview oppurtunities with the instructors as well as extensive practice interview questions and resume critique.

+Sign up for the course [here](https://goo.gl/forms/PI6i7ii077aHsgua2) if you are interested in registering!

 We hope to see you there!

 ## Who is teaching it?